python-ffmpegio/python-ffmpegio/README.rst

 * Pure-Python light-weight package interacting with FFmpeg executable found in the system
 * A set of simple read and write functions for audio, image, and video data
-* Context-managing :py:func:`ffmpegio.open` to perform stream read/write operations
+* Context-managing `ffmpegio.open` to perform stream read/write operations
 * Auto-conversion of video pixel formats and audio sample formats
 * Out-of-box support for fast resizing, re-orienting, cropping, rotating, and deinterlacing of video frames (all done by FFmpeg)
 * More features to follow